 You will want top dollar for your house, especially if it has undergone renovations and you want to make as much money back as possible.
 You read about real estate agents who offer 1% commission and it immediately catches your attention.
-You think if you spend less money on your agent, you will receive more money for your house, which is true.
+You think if you spend less money on your real estate agent, you will receive more money for your house, which is true.
 But are you really only giving them 1%, and will they really sell your house for top dollar?

 What does 1% Commission Even Mean?

 In Ontario, 5% of the price your home sold for is the average split between the seller and the buyer’s agent, giving each of them 2.5% of the profit.
 So how is 1% being split?

 If you are paying your real estate agent 1%, in most cases the buyer’s agent is still getting 2.5% of the cost, which means you are still paying them 3.25% commission.
 So, if you are selling your house for $600,000 with 3.25% commission, your agent and buyer’s agent will receive $19,500.
 If it was 5% commission they would be getting $30,000, making the difference $10,500.
 That sounds like a large amount of savings.

 But are you really saving that large amount by going with a 1% agent if they do not have all the tools they need to market and advertise your home?
 Some real estate agents may ask for 2% commission instead in order to cover the marketing costs, which brings the commission percentage you thought you were bringing down, back up to 4.5%.